ChathuUOM/Carousel-Chathu/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.

+    * Theme switching:
+    The option to switch between dark and light themes is available by clicking on the toggle button located at the top right corner of the page.

+    * Navigating between pages --> Click on LOGO.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.